MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/business-policies-decisions-scenario/businessModel.md

 8- Watch the video on how to import a repository into your workspace.

-9- Import the rest of the Domain Model by importing the project Domain Model CC Dispute  from the following repository:
+9- Create the rest of the Domain Model by importing the project Domain Model CC Dispute  from the following repository:

 https://github.com/MyriamFentanes/fsi-credit-card-dispute-case.git